 It’s not fancy, but it was tasty. | Photo by Maria Danuco

-At the moment, the only food options at Ghibli Park are inside Ghibli’s Grand Warehouse.
+There several food options at Ghibli Park.
+Two are inside Ghibli’s Grand Warehouse.
 If you’re just in the mood for a snack, Milk Stand Siberi❆An has milk and red-bean filled cakes.
 For meals, head to Transcontinental Flight Café, which has a range of sandwiches, pizzas, and drinks.
+Inside Valley of Witches, there’s the Flying Oven (for sit-down meals), Guchokipanya Bakery, and a hotdog stand called “Hot Tin Roof.”
+Mononoke Village has snacks for sale at the Mononoke Village Rest Stop, and there is also the mochi-making experience.

 There are also a few dining options in the wider Aichi Commemorative Park area.
 Close to the entrance, you’ll find a convenience store and a café.
 We also spotted a Mos Burger food truck set up near one of the rest areas, but we’re not sure how often they set up there.
 You could also pack your own food and eat in one of the rest areas.
-However, eating outside food inside Ghibli Park is not allowed.
+However, eating “external” food inside Ghibli Park areas is not allowed.

 When it comes to drinks, it’s worth noting that there are no drink vending machines inside Ghibli Park.
 There are vending machines and water fountains outside though.
+You can buy drinks at the Transcontinental Flight Café and the Flying Oven.

 Ghibli Park souvenir guide